TrustAI/DeepConcolic/README.md

 This repository includes a few software packages, all of which are dedicated for the analysis of deep neural netowrks over its safety and/or security properties.
 1. DeepConcolic, a coverage-guided testing tool for convolutional neural networks.
 Now, it includes an major upgrade based on Bayesian Network based Abstraction.
-2. testRNN, a coverage-guided testing tool for Long short-term memory models (LSTMs), a class of recurrent neural networks.
+2. testRNN, a coverage-guided testing tool for Long short-term memory models (LSTMs).
+LSTMs are a major class of recurrent neural networks.
 3. EKiML, a tool for backdoor embedding and detection for tree ensembles.
 4. GUAP: a generalised universal adversarial perturbation.
 It generates universersal adversarial perburbation that may be applied to many inputs at the same time.